 Visit Eastern Market

 Eastern Market is one of the largest and oldest outdoor markets in the United States.
-It’s open year-round, although in the winter there are fewer stalls.
+It’s open year-round, although in the winter there are fewer stalls and reduced hours.

 You can come to Eastern Market for all of the produce you need to make a delicious farm-to-table meal of your own.
 Take your pick of which day you visit the market during your weekend in Detroit: the market is predominantly a food market on Saturdays, while on Sundays you’ll find more local crafts stalls.
 Besides the fresh food, there are a number of local shops to explore on various side streets such as Devries & Co, Rocky’s and Detroit vs Everybody.